jjjutla/SeedSwipe/README.md

 ## **6. Referral Feature:**
 There's a button in the app allowing users to share a Fastgen referral link!

+## iOS App Description
+The iOS App was built entirely using SwiftUI and internal Apple toolings.
+One external package for "AlertToasts" was used in order to indicate matches.
+The App uses MVVM architecture and makes API calls using native Swift commands.

 ## Team